 The purpose of laminate flooring underlayment is two-fold.
 First it provides a bit of give between the foot or furniture and the subfloor.
 This not only protects the laminate but makes up for the inevitable low and high spots on the subfloor.

 Another purpose of underlayment is sound control.
 This seems illogical since its underneath the slick surface of the laminate planks, but it does work because its between the subfloor and the planks.
 Be sure to use wide clear plastic tape to connect runs of underlayment.

 Doorways and Laminate Floor Installation

-Next, carefully remove the door trim and set it aside to reinstall later.
+Next, carefully remove the door trim (again, if you want to) and set it aside to reinstall later.

 Undercut the door jambs.
 For a professional looking finish, the laminate planks have to slide under

 the door trim.
 Draw a horizontal pencil line the thickness of the laminate and the underlayment and

 use a coping saw or a Japanese-style flush-cut push-pull saw to undercut it.